-- qualitative: e.g. breaches of covenant;

---- based on data developed internally and obtained from external sources.
+- qualitative: e.g. breaches of covenant; - quantitative: e.g. overdue status and non-payment on another obligation of the same issuer to the Mortgage Bank; and - based on data developed internally and obtained from external sources.

 Incorporation of forward-looking information